-Slain Teacher's Family Lashes Out at Husband Accused of Killing Her: 'Don't Look at Us'
+In Court, Slain Teacher's Family Lashes Out at Husband Accused of Murdering Her: 'Don't Look at Us'

 “Don’t even look at us!” a male relative yelled at the end of the Suffolk County, Massachusetts, Superior Court arraignment for 29-year-old Andrew MacCormack, according to the Boston Globe.

 MacCormack, of Revere, Massachusetts, is charged with first-degree murder in the Sept.
-23 death of his wife, Vanessa MacCormack
+23 death of his wife, Vanessa MacCormack.

 Called “the world’s best mother” by her sister, Vanessa, 30, was found dead with deep cuts to her neck and a trash bag over her head, prosecutors previously said during Andrew’s arraignment in district court on Sept.
 26, when he also pleaded not guilty.

-Authorities suspect Vanessa’s killing was preceded by escalating marital tensions over Andrew’s alleged and costly drug use and that she had threatened to look into a possible divorce before she died, according to local TV station WCVB.
+Authorities suspect Vanessa’s killing was preceded by escalating marital tensions over Andrew’s alleged and costly drug use and that she had threatened to look into a possible divorce before she died, Suffolk County District Attorney Daniel F. Conley said in a statement obtained by PEOPLE.

+Suffolk County Assistant District Attorney Ian Polumbaum, who is the chief of the district attorney’s Domestic Violence and Sexual Assault Unit, told the court on Tuesday that the killing took place “following some conflict in the marriage” that included financial problems and “suspected drug use … confirmed by the investigation,” the statement reads.

 The couple was married for a little over two years, according to their Facebook pages.
 Andrew’s social media shows he worked as a dry-waller and studied criminal justice at the University of Massachusetts at Boston.

-Following the earlier arraignment in district court, a grand jury indicted Andrew on Oct.
+Following an earlier arraignment in district court, a grand jury indicted Andrew on Oct.
 31.

-On Tuesday, when he appeared for his superior court arraignment, he was ordered held without bail, TV network NECN reports.
+On Tuesday, when he appeared for his superior court arraignment, he was ordered held without bail, the district attorney says in the statement.

-He has been in custody since he was arrested on Sept.
+Andrew has been in custody since he was arrested on Sept.
 26, three days after his wife’s body was found in the ranch-style home they shared with their 1-year-old daughter.

 When the clerk magistrate denied a request for $50,000 bail on Tuesday, one of Vanessa’s female relatives shouted “yes!” as she pumped her fist in the air, the Globe reports.